-- Learn how to move like a Carnival dancer
+- Learn how to move like a Carnaval dancer

 - Hike and take the cable car up iconic Sugarloaf Mountain

 - Enjoy the views from the Christ the Redeemer statue

 - Visit an amazing community social art project in a favela